 SSS partners with PayMaya

-To disburse the cash grant and loan proceeds safety and conveniently, SSS tapped PayMaya.
+To disburse the cash grant and loan proceeds safely and conveniently, SSS taps PayMaya.
 With this partnership, employees and workers who are eligible for the SBWS cash grant and calamity loan can receive funds in their PayMaya account

 PayMaya is the only e-wallet system that can receive SBWS funds from the government, allowing even those without a bank account to conveniently receive the subsidy by simply signing up for a PayMaya account using their mobile devices.

 All you have to do is make sure to provide your PayMaya mobile number to your employer, who will then enroll or link your PayMaya account to SSS once they have access to the SBWS application portal.

 Receive your Small Business Wage Subsidy (SBWS) cash grant on your PayMaya account

 Before you can receive your cash grant using PayMaya, you need to create a PayMay account.
 Do the following:

 - Download the PayMaya app on your iOS or Android phone.

 - Register for an account using your mobile number, name, and email address.

 - Enter the Verification Code that is sent to the mobile number that you use to register.